Skip to contents

 One-way test, ANOVA or Kruskal-Wallis test

-If the feature consists of data of class "factor" with more than two levels and the response is of mode "numeric", visstat() performs an analysis of variance (ANOVA),if both of the following null hypotheses cannot be rejected on the chosen error of probability of error \(\alpha=1-\)conf.level
+If the feature is of classfactor” with more than two levels and the response is of modenumeric”, visstat() initially attempts an analysis of variance (ANOVA).
+ANOVA is performed only if both of the following null hypotheses cannot be rejected at the specified conf.level:

 Checking the ANOVA assumptions